Going to the Maul

 I paused my Jesus podcast.

 When he raised his head and looked up at me, I was stunned by his face.
 I wonder if my jaw dropped.
 His face matched his body.
 He was not an old man at all.
 His eyes were kind and shiny.
 He had a chiseled, handsome face and reminded me of a character from Cecil B. Demille’s The Ten Commandments, with his hair all silver and flowing—a cross between Charlton Heston and Yul Brynner and mostly Bo Derek’s hunky husband Joshua the Stone Cutter.
-Only with a silver pony tail pouring out the back of his baseball cap.
+Only with a silver ponytail pouring out the back of his baseball cap.
 Dude was straight up Biblical looking.
 And then to top it all off, he had the voice that could be narrating what I was just listening to on my podcast, the “red letter” parts.

-I told him about my recent cougar siting and that I was nervous now about the trail, but I didn’t want to avoid it out of fear, because I love this path so.
+I told him about my recent cougar sighting and that I was nervous now about the trail, but I didn’t want to avoid it out of fear, because I love this path so.
 He gave a comforting, kind smile and confidently said, “You don’t need to fear animals, you need to fear people.”

 After talking to him for a bit, we concluded that what I saw was probably the same bobcat (not a mountain lion) he saw around the same time I had.
 His description and location matched mine.
-He said that he heard the bobcat’s den is in that spot and it has recently been disturbed by maintenance workers clearing some of the path for work on power lines.
+He said that he heard the bobcat’s den is in that spot and it has recently been disturbed by maintenance workers clearing some of the paths for work on power lines.

 He told me that bobcats are generally not aggressive and that I shouldn’t worry.
 We talked about this lovely path he calls “paradise.”
 He seemed to know what he was talking about.